-For us, the business case is clear: Women represent a sizable portion of our talent base.
+For us, the business case is clear: women represent a sizable portion of our talent base.
 If we fail to cultivate their careers, we forfeit our investment in that talent—and disrupt our ability to provide the level of service our clients have come to expect from us.

-Forum_W concentrates on four key priorities:
+Forum W focuses on four key priorities: